Walter Long, 1st Viscount Long: Background and education

-Long was born at Bath, the eldest son of Richard Penruddocke Long, by his wife Charlotte Anna, daughter of William Wentworth FitzWilliam Dick (originally Hume).
-The 1st Baron Gisborough was his younger brother.
+Long was born at Bath, the eldest son of Richard Penruddocke Long and his wife Charlotte Anna, daughter of William Wentworth FitzWilliam Dick (originally Hume).
+The 1st Baron Gisborough was Walter's younger brother.
 On his father's side he was descended from an old family of Wiltshire gentry, and on his mother's side from Anglo-Irish gentry in County Wicklow.
 When young, Walter lived at Dolforgan Hall, Montgomeryshire, a property owned by his grandfather.
-Whilst living there, his father inherited the Rood Ashton Estate.
+While living there, his father inherited the Rood Ashton estate.

 Long went to Hilperton school, Amesbury, where he was harshly disciplined by Edwin Meyrick.
-At Harrow, Walter was popular, proving a sporty captain of cricket.
-It was during Walter's studies at Christ Church, Oxford, that his father had a mental breakdown, and two years later died in February 1875.
-Upon his father's death, he took over management of the family properties, whilst his mother moved into a house in Oxford.
-It was a stressful time, during which he was frequently summoned by his mother, and his younger brother also accumulated gathering debts.
+At Harrow Walter was popular, proving a sporty captain of cricket.
+During Walter's studies at Christ Church, Oxford his father had a mental breakdown and died, two years later, in February 1875.
+Walter took over management of the family properties upon his father's death, whilst his mother moved into a house in Oxford.
+It was a stressful time, during which he was frequently summoned by his mother, and his younger brother also accumulated debts.

-Long continued to box, ride and hunt, as well as play college cricket.
+Long continued to box, ride, and hunt, as well as play college cricket.
 Afternoons spent with the Bicester, Heythrops, and South Oxfordshire hunts were matched by the university Drag Hunt.
 His proficiency was reflected in the early offer to become Master of the Vale of White Horse Hunt, which he turned down.
-His agent H Medlicott despaired at the danger to the family fortune, urging him to cut his relations loose; but he raised a new £30,000 mortgage on lands, which Medlicott complained he would have to sell.
+His agent H. Medlicott despaired at the danger to the family fortune, urging him to cut his relations loose, but he raised a new £30,000 mortgage on lands, which Medlicott complained he would have to sell.

-Long served as an officer in the Royal Wiltshire Yeomanry, being promoted Major in 1890 and becoming Lieutenant-Colonel in command from 1898 to 1906.
+Long served as an officer in the Royal Wiltshire Yeomanry, and was promoted Major in 1890, becoming Lieutenant-Colonel in command from 1898 to 1906.